 The initial Chateau Lake Louise burnt down in 1893, allowing the owners to expand it and improve its position on the lake.
-The popularity of the chateau and the lake as a tourist destination – meant that it was renamed to Lake Louise in 1914.
-It’s named after Princess Louise, who was a daughter of Queen Victoria and the wife of the Governor General of Canada.
+The popularity of the chateau and the lake as a tourist destination – meant that it was renamed Lake Louise in 1914.
+It’s named after Princess Louise, who was the daughter of Queen Victoria and the wife of the Governor-General of Canada.

 The lake is also credited as being the birthplace of Canadian mountaineering.
 The late Victorian period was defined by the adventurous spirit of British explorers who wanted to push the limits of human achievement and the taming of dangerous mountains was at the zenith of this.
 In 1896 – a Canadian mountaineer perished attempting to reach the summit of Mount Lefroy, leading the Canadian Railway Company to hire two professional Swiss guides to help guests climb the mountains.
 Hundreds of ascents were made, and the brave Swiss guides created miles of Alpine trails that are used to this day.